BenoitHeintzCSU/lpro_ait_tp1_team4/docs/procedures/test assembly compass.md

-# test of the assembly motor
+# test of the assembly compass

 all sens are in motor axis sight <span style="color:red">Not clear</span>